nhan0504/El-Pollo-Loco/README.md

 ### Navigation
 Lastly, we have a nav bar in ```navigation.tsx``` which has the Home button, Profile, and log in/log out.

+## Design Choice

+### Typescript
+We decided to use TS due to its easy integration with fetch requests, and how it merged well with the frontend and backend.
+Typing added a  layer of specificity we found important.
+Most of us have used the language before, which meant we were able to write code faster, since it was familiar.

+### React

+Sort of the traditional route when developing a frontend, we decided to use React.
+React came with a lot of tools, such as Effects and State we could leverage to our benefit when developing components that would change.
+It also helped us write code that was slightly more abstracted.
+Moreover, due to its popularity, we were able to debug and find solutions faster.

+### SQL

+TODO

+### UI/UX

+In terms of style and design, we decided to use Material UI.
+This was a great decision, as it came with a lot of pre-implemented features we could just pop into our project.
+This also allowed us to spend less time on the style while having a clean and nice UX.

+### Next JS

+TO-DO say smth ab routing

+### Vercel
+TO - DO

+## Future Additions